shmacfadyen/gem5/README-CSI5640.md

 ### MiBench Setup

 The following procedure describes how to obtain and build the MiBench software applications.
 However, the binaries should already have been downloaded when the git repository (https://github.com/shmacfadyen/gem5.git) was cloned.
-Therefore, this section is only needed if you intend to rebuild the benchmark software for the simulated architecture.
+Therefore, this section is only needed to obtain the MiBench data files to execute the application with or if you intend to rebuild the benchmark software for the simulated architecture.

 The next step is obtaining the MiBench software and building for an ARM architecture.
 The steps are shown below.